MismattES/ES-rescue-and-recovery-plugin/README.md

 The first release is completely functional but I'll be adding more missions and optimizing R&R Ops as soon as I learn more about content creation.

+In later releases, I'll be expanding R&R Ops reach to alien space, with specific unlock missions for each alien race and scaling up the difficulty accordingly.

 Any feedback is more than welcome!